Novashh/Facebook-clone/README.md

-# Facebook Like-clone HTML, Css, Javascript
+# Facebook Like-Clone Html, Css, Javascript

 # For Practice only